What to Do When Your Baby Has Eczema

 Atopic dermatitis is the type of eczema that runs in the family.
 Food allergies, hay fever, and environmental allergies may be related to flare-ups of atopic dermatitis.

-Contact dermatitis occurs when an irritant or allergen comes into contact with your baby’s skin, causing an allergic reaction in the form of rash—in other words, eczema.
+Contact dermatitis occurs when an irritant or allergen comes into contact with your baby’s skin, causing an allergic reaction in the form of a rash—in other words, eczema.

 When to See Your Healthcare Provider